-- 1) Work with the class together to find the right definitions for each word. - 2) Ask students to work in pairs or as a team and research in the dictionary the meaning of each word to find the correct match.
+- 1) Work with the class together to find the right definitions for each word. - 2) Ask students to work in pairs or as a team and research the meaning of each word to find the correct match.

 Will I Need To Go To College To Be A ...